4km3/hms/docs/day1/CI/slides/CI.md

 ## Step 2

 - Setup a new freestyle project
-- Activate the 'GitHub project' option in General section, pointing to your repo
-- In SCM, enable Git and fill in your repo URL, with Branches to build \*/ci
+- In SCM, enable Git and fill in your repo URL
 - Activate Poll SCM with no further options
 - Tick on 'Build Enviroment' > 'Delete workspace before build starts'